Most Texans players kneel during anthem to protest owner’s ‘inmates’ remark

 The opening ceremonies of the Texans' late-afternoon game against the Seattle Seahawks were not broadcast live on CBS.
 But the network's "Post Game Show" aired a brief clip of Houston's players collectively taking a knee with arms linked along the sideline during the national anthem.

 According to the Seattle Times, nine of the Texans stood for the anthem, but the rest were kneeling or seated.
 The New York Times said about 40 players in all refused to stand.
+It marked the first time that the Texans as a team knelt in protest during the national anthem, the Houston Chronicle reported.

 The players were widely reported to have been planning an en masse demonstration against McNair over his choice of words.